CXH-Research/DocShadow-SD7K/README.md

 ```

 ### Training
-You may download the dataset first, and then specify TRAIN_DIR, VAL_DIR and SAVE_DIR in the section TRAINING in `config.yml`.
+You may <a href="https://cxh-research.github.io/DocShadow-SD7K/">download</a> the dataset first, and then specify TRAIN_DIR, VAL_DIR and SAVE_DIR in the section TRAINING in `config.yml`.

 For single GPU training:
 ```